Tang Jun-sang

 Tang Jun-sang (Korean: 탕준상; born on August 13, 2003) is a South Korean actor.
-He gained recognition for his role in the television series Crash Landing on You (2019–20) and leading role in both Move to Heaven (2021) and Racket Boys (2021).
+He gained recognition for his role in the television series Crash Landing on You (2019–2020) and leading role in both Move to Heaven (2021) and Racket Boys (2021).

-Early life
+Early life and education

 Tang was born in Seoul to a Chinese Malaysian father and a South Korean mother, with Tang holding South Korean citizenship after his mother.

-Tang will study at the Department of Theater and Film Chung-Ang University.
+Tang studies at the Department of Theater and Film Chung-Ang University.

 Career

 Tang made his debut as a musical actor Billy Elliot in 2010 at the age of 7, after which he continued playing in musicals such as Eileigh Seabed, West Pyeonje, KinkyBoots and Assassin.

-In 2014, Tang made his drama debut in Pluto Secret Order as Lee Seo Jin and continued to play supporting roles in various movies and dramas.
+In 2014, Tang made his drama debut in Pluto Secret Order as Lee Seo-jin and continued to play supporting roles in various movies and dramas.

 He gained recognition for his role as Geum Eun Dong – a young North Korean soldier in Crash Landing on You (2019–2020) which became the highest rated tvN drama and the third highest-rated South Korean TV drama in cable television history.

 In 2021, Tang starred in Netflix original series Move to Heaven playing the leading role Han Geu-ru, a young man with Asperger syndrome, alongside Lee Je-hoon.
 In the same year, he played a leading role in the television series Racket Boys for which he received Best Young Actor Award at 2021 SBS Drama Awards.